 Dietrich Hoefner is a partner in the firm’s Regulatory and Government Practice.
 Dietrich focuses on complex regulatory matters for a wide range of clients across numerous industries including energy, utilities, natural resources, and alcoholic beverages.
 Dietrich is also a member of the firm’s renewable energy decommissioning industry team, focusing on strategies to address and anticipate changing regulations affecting end-of-life issues for renewable energy facilities.
 His experience includes matters related to:

 - Regulated and cooperative utilities, including transmission planning, rate-regulation, and complaint cases before state public utilities commissions.

-- Wetlands, including waters of the United States issues and Section 404 permitting.
+- Wetlands issues, including waters of the United States determinations and Clean Water Act Section 404 permitting.

-- State and federal liquor enforcement regulation, including new licenses, transfers of ownership, defense of state liquor code investigations, license renewals, and other areas relating to the general operation of liquor-licensed businesses.
+- State and federal liquor licensing and regulation, including new licenses, transfers of ownership, defense of state liquor code investigations, license renewals, and other areas relating to the regulation of liquor-licensed businesses.

 More About Dietrich C. Hoefner